 |Hodgkin's disease (classical) || ||EBV |

 The clinical features are those usually associated with lymphoma but the disease is more rapidly progressive and often presents at a more advanced stage.
 Extra-nodal disease is considerably more common than among other cases of lymphoma and unusual sites may be involved, e.g. oral cavity and pleural and peritoneal cavities.
 In addition to the usual clinical features of lymphoma, there are specific clinical features associated with individual lymphomas-intracerebral lymphoma, primary effusion lymphoma and mucosa-associated lymphoid tissue (MALT)-type lymphoma of the lungs.
 Cases of Burkitt's lymphoma and Hodgkin's disease often present with stage IV disease.
-Some patients have other ...
+Some patients ...